askdkc/laravel9-With-Vite-Start-How-To/README_en.md

 };
 ```

-## Now you can use your vue components from your blade file.
+## Now you can use your vue components in your blade file.
 ```
 <x-guest-layout>
     <div id="app">